btoksoez/makemore/README.md

 	- softmax activation over output neurons
 	- then calculating average negative log likelihood of predictions
 - batch normalization:
+	- add no bias  to weight layer if normalization layer is after weight layer
 - dead neurons: